Naturopath & Registered Nurse

 - FSH and LH patterns

-- How your body is metabolising hormones (important for understanding cancer risk and detoxification)
+- How your body is metabolising hormones (helpful context for your overall wellness picture)

 4. Unexplained Skin Issues